litestar-org/litestar/docs/usage/contrib/open-telemetry.rst

 Open Telemetry Instrumentation
 ==============================

-Starlite includes optional OpenTelemetry instrumentation that is exported from ``starlite.contrib.opentelemetry``.
+Litestar includes optional OpenTelemetry instrumentation that is exported from ``litestar.contrib.opentelemetry``.
 To use this package, you should first install the required dependencies:

 .. code-block:: bash